chillyjim/mcp-servers/README.md

 Prompt: List all firewall rules that allow traffic from any source to any destination on any port.
 Highlight rules that are disabled or unused.

 ### Source → Destination Path Analysis
-Prompt: Can you check in my policy if a HOST or Network can access the internet?
+Prompt: Can you check in my policy if a host or network can access the internet?

 ### Recommendation for rulebase optimization
 Prompt: Take a look at the internet-facing rules in my policy and suggest improvements.
-Identify if there are any rules that should be strengthened or loosened.
+Identify any rules that should be strengthened or loosened.
 Consider both security risks and administrative overhead.
 In your recommendations, refer only to specific rules that can be changed or suggest adding new ones.

 ### Custom policy visualizations
 Prompt: Please create a visual report that shows which services are allowed in my network, under which conditions, and which services are strictly blocked.